 If I’m looking to turn a physical sheet of paper into a PDF, which is quite often, all I have to do is simply snap a photo with this app, and it immediately turns it into a PDF file that I can send off.
 It crops for you, rotates, fixes color balance—it does everything.

-Unless I’m batch scanning a ton of paperwork (in which case I use my ScanSnap scanner), this is my go-to for scanning and easily sending it off.
+Unless I’m batch scanning a ton of paperwork (in which case I use my ScanSnap scanner (full disclosure – I earn a commission if you purchase), this is my go-to for scanning and easily sending it off.

 Available for Free (with upgrades) on iPhone or Android ($3.99)